Assorted cupcakes (Incomplete: max_output_tokens)

 Method

-1. Whisk flour and milk in a saucepan.
+1. Whisk the flour and milk together in a saucepan.

 2. Cook over medium heat, whisking constantly, until very thick, like pudding.

-4. Beat butter, sugar, vanilla, and salt until light.
+4. Beat the butter, sugar, vanilla, and salt until light and fluffy.

-5. Add the cooled flour mixture one spoonful at a time, beating until fluffy.
+5. Add the cooled flour mixture a spoonful at a time.

 Notes

-Best uses: chocolate cake, yellow cake, strawberry cake, sheet cakes.
+Best uses: chocolate cake, yellow cake, strawberry cake, sheet cakes, birthday cakes.

 Ingredients